A glimpse into Joe's story

 But they have done more than help the ancient people survive; they also assisted in the Klondike Gold Rush in 1898, hauled freight for the U.S. Postal Service, and freighted weapons and ammunition in WW11 and our Arctic expeditions by exploring and gathering climate data in the most remote regions of Arctic Alaska, where no dog team has traveled in recorded history.

-Our passion is to bring one of the world’s most ancient dog breeds, the Alaskan Malamute, back to its roots and ensure its future.
+Our passion is to revitalize one of the world's most ancient dog breeds, the Alaskan Malamute, and ensure its future.
 This breed originated 10,000 years ago in Arctic Alaska.
-Our mission is threefold: First, continue building a strong stock of Alaskan Malamutes, which embody the true, ancient attributes prized by the indigenous peoples and all those who stewarded the lands of Alaska and the Arctic territories.
+Our mission is to continue developing a strong lineage of Alaskan Malamutes that embody the true, ancient traits valued by the indigenous peoples and all those who have cared for the lands of Alaska and the Arctic territories.

 This is accomplished with 3–4-month expeditions through the Arctic, which bring out the joy and purpose in these athletic animals and challenge and condition the dogs to become more robust and resilient physically and mentally.